Beyond Single-Model Optimization: Preserving Plasticity in Continual Reinforcement Learning: Framework: Policy Archives for Continual RL

 In continual RL, interference affects not only policy parameters, but also the representation used to organize archived behaviors.
 In \textsc{TeLAPA}, retrieval depends on a shared latent space to assess and maintain behavioral diversity, so archived policies remain useful only as long as latent proximity continues to reflect comparable behavior over time.
 As new tasks arrive, updates to the trajectory embedder and its normalization can shift previously stored behaviors in latent space, changing neighborhood relations even when the archived policies themselves remain unchanged.
 An archive may therefore stay populated while becoming progressively harder to navigate and reuse.

 Therefore, \emph{we treat latent-space stability as part of the continual-learning problem}.
 Preserving an archive means preserving not only its policies, but also the neighborhood structure that makes those policies retrievable for future adaptation.
+Thus, the learned trajectory embedding is used as an archive coordinate system, not as an additional policy input or intrinsic reward.
 Our goal is not to freeze the representation, but to maintain a latent geometry that can evolve without destroying the behavioral organization needed to make stored policies reusable.
 Inspired by QD methods with stationary re-embedding procedures such as AURORA \citep{grillotti2022unsupervised}, we augment \textsc{TeLAPA} with three coupled mechanisms: \emph{anchor sets}, \emph{replay-based alignment}, and \emph{periodic re-embedding of archives}.